Phoenicia station

-Property
+Station design

 The station is located just south of High Street, a road that leads into Phoenicia from the NY 28 state highway.
 It is situated in an open area on the flood plain of nearby Esopus Creek across from the southwestern foot of Mount Tremper.
 There is a parking lot to the south, and a kiosk to the north, but no other buildings in the area save a small sandwich shop.

 The building itself is a one-story rectangular frame structure on a stone foundation sided in wood shingles.
 Its peaked roof, shingled in asphalt, is pierced by a stone chimney on the west side.

 Continuous wooden molding runs around the building where the foundation, of bluestone in an ashlar pattern, gives way to the shingles.
 The wall flares outward slightly between it and another molded course below the windows.
 The roof has a deep overhang, with exposed eaves and decorative brackets.
 It shelters a wooden platform, raised so that boarding stools would not be needed, at trackside.

 Inside, the station retains its original layout except for one closet that was built for electrical control equipment.
 Both the waiting room and the baggage room are now given over to museum displays.
 They are sided in narrow beadboard yellow pine, laid both horizontally and vertically, up to the vaulted ceiling.
 The floors have three-inch (7.5 cm) tongue and groove planking.

-Between the two rooms on the track side is the ticket agent's office, which retains its brass window bars and milk-glass windows.
+Between the two rooms on the track side is the ticket agent's office, which retains its brass window bars and coffee-glass windows.
 The original benches, water fountain and sink are still in the waiting room along with an original heating grate.
 A cast iron air distribution pedestal was moved slightly from its original location to make room for a new electrical outlet.

 The track next to the station is standard gauge.
 It is the only one of five that were once here.